-Numerous news outlets, including UPI, recently published stories about a U.S. Centers for Disease Control and Prevention report revealing an increase in the number of pool swimmers impacted by chlorine-resistant pathogen cryptosporidium, a parasite that can cause intestinal disorders, such as diarrhea.
+Numerous news outlets have published stories about a U.S. Centers for Disease Control and Prevention report revealing an increase in the number of pool swimmers impacted by chlorine-resistant pathogen cryptosporidium, a parasite that can cause intestinal disorders, such as diarrhea.

 According to the CDC, although both E. coli and norovirus are eliminated by chlorine and other chemicals used in pools, cryptosporidium survives for up to 10 days.
 People who have or who recently had diarrhea can carry the parasite into the pool, exposing other swimmers.
 They, in turn, develop diarrhea a few days later.

 So is the answer to stay out of swimming pools and head for one of Michigan’s beautiful lakes?

 Not necessarily, said George Fogg, MD, PhD, an infectious disease specialist with Spectrum Health Helen DeVos Children’s Hospital.

 “This parasite has always been around in our pools.
 It only receives attention when there is an outbreak of cases in a water park or in a community, for example, when cryptosporidium got into the Milwaukee municipal water supply,” Dr. Fogg explained.
 “The two most common parasites that can cause diarrhea are giardia and cryptosporidium and they have been around for a long time.
 We are seeing more incidences lately because we are doing a better job of detecting and reporting the cause of these intestinal disorders.”

 Dr. Fogg said that swimmers developing diarrhea after being in a pool is still “very uncommon.
 You have a greater risk of getting norovirus on a cruise ship than getting cryptosporidium in a swimming pool—it is very rare.”